anBertoli/go-microservice-project/README.md

 - We embed the _next_ Service (another middleware or the core service) in the metrics middleware in order to automatically implement the defined Service interface.
 When needed, we override methods.

 - The 'core' service could be entirely skipped on behalf of the middleware.
-Inside an auth middleware for example, the invoked method could return early if the user doesn't have enough permissions.
+Inside an auth middleware, for example, the invoked method could return early if the user does not have enough permissions.

 - You can record metrics on the transport layer, on the service layer, or both.
 In the project I collect metrics only in the transport layer.